timescale/docs/api/rollup-timeweight.md

 ```

 An aggregate to compute a combined `TimeWeightSummary` from a series of
 non-overlapping `TimeWeightSummaries`.
-Non-disjoint `TimeWeightSummaries` will
+Overlapping `TimeWeightSummaries` will
 cause errors.
 See [Notes on Parallelism and Ordering](/hyperfunctions/time_weighted_averages/time_weight/#parallelism-and-ordering)
 for more information.